The Best Rope

 What You Always Wanted To Know About

 A standard tatami () mat is 6 x 3 shaku ().
 Two tatami are 6 x 6 shaku or 1 tsubo () = 3.3 m2.
 A shaku is about a foot (30cm).
-If you run a rope around 2 tatami you will get 4 x 6 shaku (or feet) = 4 x 1.80m = 7.20m which is the old-days, old-school rope length in shibari.
-In the old days, if you took a riksha to the rope market and asked for a length of rope you would be handed a shank of 24 shaku (= 7.20 meters).
-Fast forward to the modern age where a healthy diet has made ‘man’ grow larger: just add another shaku or two to account for 'modern' body sizes.
+If you run a rope around 2 tatami, you will get 4 x 6 shaku (or feet) = 4 x 1.80m = 7.20m, which is the old-days, old-school rope length in shibari.
+In the old days, if you took a riksha to the rope market and asked for a length of rope, you would be handed a shank of 24 shaku (= 7.20 meters).
+Fast forward to the modern age, where a healthy diet has made ‘man’ grow larger: just add another shaku or two to account for 'modern' body sizes.
 Today, with 8 meters, Bob's your uncle.

-The significance of 6 shaku (1.80 meters) can also be found in Japanese architecture where the height of sliding doors corresponds to the length of tatami (1.80 meters again), or the height of the door beam (1 ken, 間), which any Westerner having bumped his head in Japanese housing can attest to.
+The significance of 6 shaku (1.80 meters) can also be found in Japanese architecture, where the height of sliding doors corresponds to the length of tatami (1.80 meters again), or the height of the door beam (1 ken, 間), which any Westerner having bumped his head in Japanese housing can attest to.

 Six shaku (, 1.80 meters) are also equal to 1 hiro (, fathom) to measure nautical depth.

-1 shaku () = 10 sun ()
+1 shaku () = 1 foot = 30cm = 10 sun ()

 1 ken () = 6 shaku () = 6 feet for the room dweller